Fishing with children

 Share unforgettable fishing moments

 Do you fancy an outdoor hobby together?
-If you like fishing and have a fishing license, you can easily introduce your offspring to your passion: Young people aged 10 to 16 can obtain a youth fishing license in North Rhine-Westphalia without a test.
+If you enjoy fishing and are in possession of a fishing license, you can easily introduce your offspring to your passion: Young people aged 10 to 16 can obtain a youth fishing license in North Rhine-Westphalia without a test.
 Younger children can also cast a rod without a license if accompanied.

 Rules and requirements for fishing with children